 If you have had enough of the lazy lying around—as you should—you can walk to a nearby lovely little village called Istro.
 There are a few restaurants and taverns you can visit after a long day and also a parking lot where you can leave your car.

 And to finish with I have another well-hidden beach away from the crowds.
-Even though Itanos Beach is easily accessible, you’re not going to be surrounded with hordes of tourists.
+Even though Itanos Beach is easily accessible, you're not going to be surrounded by hordes of tourists.

 If you are already well-rested and feel almost anxious just to lie down on this lovely beach, you can wander around a bit and visit ancient ruins close by.

-- The best time to visit is in the fall.
+If you're looking for a beach holiday, the best time to visit Crete is in the fall.
 Not that many tourists are there and man, it is still way too hot!

 This post contains affiliate links.
 I earn a small commission if you make bookings through my links, at no additional cost to you.
 This helps keep this blog free, thank you!